Robin van Roosmalen: Lightweight champion

 Van Roosmalen captured the Glory lightweight title with a majority decision win over Davit Kiria at Glory 18: Oklahoma on 7 November 2014.
 He rematched Andy Ristie at Glory 20: Dubai and retained his lightweight title with a dominant unanimous decision win after knocking Ristie down two times in the fourth round.
-All three judges scored the fight 49-44 in favor of van Roosmalen.
+All three judges scored the fight 49-44 in favor of Van Roosmalen.
 On 11 May 2015, he was ranked as the #1 lightweight in the world by LiverKick.com.
 He defended his title a second time, this time a unanimous decision against Sitthichai Sitsongpeenong at Glory 25: Milan.
 However, he would lose the title via split decision in a rematch against Sitsongpeenong at Glory 31: Amsterdam.

 Featherweight champion

 After losing his lightweight title, Van Roosmalen dropped down to featherweight and immediately faced Gabriel Varga for the Canadian's featherweight title.
 Van Roosmalen dropped Varga twice in the second round and dominated the Canadian throughout the fight, prompting the featherweight champion's corner to throw in the towel in the break between the fourth and fifth round.
 With this win, Van Roosmalen became the first fighter to hold a Glory title in two separate weight classes.
-On 29 September 2018, at Glory 59, Robin van Roosmalen was defeated by the #1 challenger and Interim champion Petchpanomrung "The Professor" Kiatmookao via unanimous decision (50-45, 50-45, 50-45, 50-45, 50-45).
+On 29 September 2018, at Glory 59, Robin van Roosmalen was defeated by the #1 challenger and Interim champion Petchpanomrung Kiatmookao via unanimous decision (50-45, 50-45, 50-45, 50-45, 50-45).

 Mixed martial arts career

 Final Fight Championship

-In February 2016, van Roosmalen made his professional mixed martial arts debut for Final Fight Championship.
+In February 2016, Van Roosmalen made his professional mixed martial arts debut for Final Fight Championship.
 He made his debut against Theo Michailidis at FFC 22, and he won the fight via second round knockout.
 His next bout came on 11 March 2017 at FFC 28 against Risto Dimitrov, and he was victorious via first round technical knockout.
 On 13 December 2018, Van Roosmalen announced that he would transitioning from kickboxing to MMA full-time.